lambdaisland/kaocha/doc/08_plugins.md

 ### Plugin-specific command line flags   ###

 ```
-      --[no]memory-profiling             Show the approximate memory used by each test.
+      --[no-]gc-profiling             Show the approximate memory used by each test.
+      --[no-]gc-profiling-individual      Show the details of individual tests."
 ```

 ## Print invocations